Enabling High-performance Coherent Networking

 - High-density integration of discrete functions into a single submodule, including PIC, radio frequency ASIC, and thermoelectric cooling

-- High performance with 140 Gbaud, 0 dBm, low out-of-band noise for successful deployment over colorless ROADM architectures, high transmit OSNR, and high receive sensitivity
+- High performance with up to 150 Gbaud, 0 dBm, low out-of-band noise for successful deployment over colorless ROADM architectures, high transmit OSNR, and high receive sensitivity

 - Easy integration: deploy quickly into 800G DCO transceivers or transponders.
 Suitable for QSFP-DD800, OSFP, or CFP2-DCO as well as high-density coherent line card designs